-Once you’ve subscribed to Latana brand analytics, you will get full and complete access to the brand analytics tool.
+Once you’ve subscribed to Latana brand tracking, you will get full and complete access to the brand tracking tool.
 You’ll benefit from quarterly data showing your brand performance and the brand performance of your competitors.
 This data inserted into your platform for you to view and analyze.
 It’ll look something like this:

 Use the time toggle to change the results across different timeframes.
 This essentially lets you track any changes over time.
 You’ll be able to do it for unaided and aided brand awareness as well as brand consideration.

 Here’s an example that might explain this better.
 Say you run a big TV campaign in Q2 — you’d then be able to change the time toggle to that quarter to see if there were any changes in your KPIs.
 If there is a spike, then yes there was, and it can be accounted to the campaign.
 You can also be happy knowing that this is information to be trusted, thanks to MRP.